-Methods and parameters of each HRI Component described in this PIM are documented in the following sections.
+Methods and parameters of each RoIS Component described in this PIM are documented in the following sections.

 RoIS Component Ontology

 Data types of parameters in RoIS are statically defined as sub classes of RoSO data types.
 Parameters used in RoIS functional components are defined as properties and range of them are defined upon RoSO vocabularies.
 RoIS basic functional components are defined as subclasses of roso:Sensor or roso:Actuator.